vladargunov/mipt-distributed-learning/README.md

 `CUDA_VISIBLE_DEVICES=4,5 torchrun --standalone --nproc_per_node=gpu test_distributed_model.py`

 After that you will start a process of data-parallel training on two gpus, please note that in `CUDA_VISIBLE_DEVICES` you can pass an arbitrary number of gpus that your machine can support.

+Thus, if you would like to use several gpus the commands above should be called, and in case of 1 gpu or cpu please refer to the example from previous exercise.